Understanding the Chinese-Russian alliance

 The best guess is that in the Russian case the official who has day to day management of Russia’s relations with China is Sergey Ivanov, Putin’s powerful Chief of Staff and head of Russia’s Presidential Administration, who appears to have frequent meetings with Chinese officials.

 (The last year has settled this question.
-It is now known that day to day management of the Chinese-Russian relationship is managed by President Putin’s Executive Office headed by his Chief of Staff Anton Vaino and the General Office of the Communist Party of China, headed by President Xi’s Chief of Staff Li Zhanshu).
+It is now known that day to day management of the Chinese-Russian relationship is managed by President Putin’s Executive Office headed by his Chief of Staff Anton Vaino and by the General Office of the Communist Party of China, headed by President Xi’s Chief of Staff Li Zhanshu).

 In all essentials this is an extremely close alliance between two Great Powers.
 It is sometimes said that because it is not underpinned by ideology but rests purely on self-interest that somehow makes it brittle.
 My own view on the contrary is that the fact that the alliance is based purely on self-interest and not on ideology or sentiment – so that the two allies have no illusions about each other – makes it deeper and stronger.